• Home

 If you set this option, you must still specify a non-null key as a placeholder when you construct the Context, because the SDK does not allow a Context to exist with a null key.
 When you pass this context to SDK methods like Init or Identify, the SDK replaces the placeholder key with a generated key.

-In this example, the placeholder key is "unknown-context-key", but it could be any non-empty string:
+In this example, the placeholder key is "placeholder-key", but it could be any non-empty string:

 .Anonymous(true)